 The site map aggregates all of the content that Burp has observed in applications.
 This includes:

 - All of the resources that have been directly requested via the Proxy.

-- Any items that have been inferred by analyzing the responses to proxy requests (provided you have not disabled passive spidering).
+- Any items that have been inferred by analyzing the responses to proxy requests (provided you have not disabled passive crawling).

-- Content discovered using the Spider or content discovery functions.
+- Content discovered using the Scanner or content discovery functions.

 - Any items manually added by the user, from the output of other tools.

 Items in the site map that have been requested are shown in black.
 Items that have not yet been requested are shown in gray.
 By default (with passive crawling enabled) when you begin browsing a typical application, a large amount of content will appear in gray before you even get as far as requesting it, because Burp has discovered links to it in the content that you have requested.
 You can remove uninteresting content (for example, on other domains that are linked to from your target application), by setting an appropriate target scope and using the site map display filter.

 The contents table shows key details about each selected item (URL, HTTP status code, page title, etc.).
 You can sort the table according to any column (click the column header to cycle through ascending sort, descending sort, and unsorted).
 If you select an item in the table, the request and response (where available) for that item are shown in the request/response pane.
 This contains an HTTP message editor for the request and response, providing detailed analysis of each message.